Should You Moisturise Or Hydrate Your Skin?June 4, 2020

-True dry: all areas of the face are lacking in natural oils, no visible pores
+- True dry: all areas of the face are lacking in natural oils, no visible pores

-Combination Dry: some oil on the nose, but the rest of the face is dry
+- Combination Dry: some oil on the nose, but the rest of the face is dry

-Combination: oils in the T-zone (forehead, nose, chin)
+- Combination: oils in the T-zone (forehead, nose, chin)

-Combination oily: more oil production than combination, but the sides of the face are dry
+- Combination oily: more oil production than combination, but the sides of the face are dry

-Oily: there is oil production over the entire face, the skin may feel oily and there may be large pores
+- Oily: there is oil production over the entire face, the skin may feel oily and there may be large pores

 If your skin is dry, moisturisers are often the go-to, and they can help, but Kirsten recommends that you also treat the problem at its root cause.
 She recommends using serums with ingredients that help your skin regulate its natural oils, such as Vitamin A.

 “Most of us have dehydrated skin,” Kirsten says with a laugh.
 It’s often caused by not drinking enough water or spending time in dry atmospheres with heating or air conditioning.

 If you pinch your skin and it crepes like an accordion with lots of little shallow lines, then it’s probably dehydrated.
 You can normally see the pores on dehydrated skin.

-“For dehydrated skin, you need a hydrator,” Kirsten says.
-She recommends Hyaluronic Acid which binds water into the skin and Vitamin B because it helps support your skin’s natural self-moisturising mechanisms.
+“For dehydrated skin, you need a hydrating serum,” Kirsten says.
+She recommends serums with Hyaluronic Acid, which binds water into the skin, and Vitamin B because it helps support your skin’s natural self-moisturising mechanisms.
 Hyaluronic Acid occurs in your skin’s natural moisture barrier, so it’s a nice, non-irritating hydrator.